docker/docs/config/containers/logging/dual-logging.md

 ---
 description: Learn how to read container logs locally when using a third party logging solution.
 keywords: docker, logging, driver
-title: Using docker logs to read container logs for remote logging drivers
+title: Use docker logs to read container logs for remote logging drivers
 ---

 ## Overview